 Adjudication packets will be ready for pick up after the award ceremony.
 These packets will be distributed at the Information Desk located in the Lobby.
 Parents or teachers may pick up packets.
 You will be asked on the registration form who will be picking up the packet.

-Registration and Recording Submission Guidelines
+Registration and Recording Submission

+All participants must register prior to submitting their recordings.
 After you've submitted both your Payment and Registration Form, a unique identification number will be e-mailed to the student's e-mail address.
 Please include this ID number in your recording submission so the judges do not see your, or your teacher's, names.